mokshmehta29/Telecom-Customer-Churn-Project/README.md

 In the telecom industry, customer churn can significantly impact a company's revenue and profitability.
 In this study, we analyze customer churn in the telecom industry using customer behavior and characteristics data.
 We use machine learning algorithms to identify factors associated with a higher likelihood of churn and develop strategies to reduce churn and improve customer retention.

-In this project, we create and compare classification models using machine learning techniques for forecasting customer churn, such as lazy learning, random forest, and logistic regression.
+We create and compare classification models using machine learning techniques for forecasting customer churn, such as lazy learning, random forest, and logistic regression.
 Our goal is to find a data-driven solution that would enable us to lower churn rates, which will boost customer happiness and business income.